-CPDD committee volunteer submissions are now closed.
-Notifications will be sent in early June 2020.
+CPDD committee volunteer submissions are now open.

 CPDD committee terms are 3 years, and committee appointments begin at the end of the CPDD Annual Scientific Meeting – now going virtual!
 For more information on each committee, please click here to review the Committee Standard Operating Procedures (SOPs).
 Although there are not many vacant positions, CPDD is looking for enthusiastic members who are engaged in scientific efforts in the area of focus of the committee.